 Then one can identify

-as the familiar fields of the Batalin--Vilkovisky formulation of first-order Yang--Mills theory as given in e.g.\ \cite[§5.4]{Jurco:2018sby}.
+as the familiar fields of the Batalin-Vilkovisky formulation of first-order Yang-Mills theory as given in e.g.\ \cite[§5.4]{Jurco:2018sby}.
 The field \(\tilde{\mathsf A}^{(2)}\) is constrained by the boundary condition to be \(\star B^\sharp\) and is not independent.
-The fields \(\mathsf A^{(3)},\dotsc,\mathsf A^{(d)}\) form trivial pairs with \(\tilde{\mathsf A}^{(3)},\dotsc,\tilde{\mathsf A}^{(d)}\) respectively and may be trivially integrated out.\footnote{Note that the \(L_\infty\)-algebra \(\mathcal F[-1]\) does \emph{not} have a cyclic structure in the strict sense because the trivial pairs do not have corresponding antifields; after eliminating the trivial pairs one obtains the usual cyclic \(L_\infty\)-algebra encoding the Batalin--Vilkovisky action as given in \cite[§5.4]{Jurco:2018sby}.
+The fields \(\mathsf A^{(3)},\dotsc,\mathsf A^{(d)}\) form trivial pairs with \(\tilde{\mathsf A}^{(3)},\dotsc,\tilde{\mathsf A}^{(d)}\) respectively and may be trivially integrated out.\footnote{Note that the \(L_\infty\)-algebra \(\mathcal F[-1]\) does \emph{not} have a cyclic structure in the strict sense because the trivial pairs do not have corresponding antifields; after eliminating the trivial pairs one obtains the usual cyclic \(L_\infty\)-algebra encoding the Batalin-Vilkovisky action as given in \cite[§5.4]{Jurco:2018sby}.
 That is, one only has a `cyclic structure in cohomology'.}